ubq-testing/telegram--bot/README.md

 ## Considerations

 - The `WEBHOOK_URL` is set on each call essentially, so the worker should always have it's own URL set as the webhook environment variable.
 Your local worker preferably retains the Smee URL env var which allows you to switch between the two easily.
-- If you have to ping and reset the webhook URL, you will see an `unauthorized` error in the worker logs.
-This is expected and you can verify a successful reset by using a command like `/myid`.